CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 │   │   ├── validation_loss.png

 ```
-This way, the scripts, data and models are all kept seperate.
-This keeps things organized and is useful for keeping a git repository up to date.
+This way, the scripts, data, and models are all kept separate.
+This keeps things organized and is useful for keeping a Git repository up to date.
 You probably don't want the data to be stored in the repository but the source code should be.

-Within the src directory, you can access classes, variables and functions from other files by using import statements.
+Within the src directory, you can access classes, variables, and functions from other files by using import statements.
 Say the *config.py* file has some variables that need to be accessed elsewhere, say for example the size of the resized images.

 In config.py
 ```python